 In this way the sublime characteristic of the landscape is lost.
 It becomes more about the individual then about the wonders of the world and educating people back home about these wonders.

-Yet again it makes me think of the painting Wanderer Above the Sea of Fog by Caper David Friedrich.
-One of the most famous depictions of the relationship between nature and mankind.
+Yet again it makes me think of the painting Wanderer Above the Sea of Fog by Caspar David Friedrich.
+One of the most famous depictions of the relationship between nature and man.
 Suggesting at one hand mastery over a landscape and at the other the insignificance of the individual within it.

 Wanderer Above the Sea of Fog by Caper David Friedrich